 Social media has proven to be an effective tool for marketers and advertisers to reach consumers.
-The lessons learned through these campaigns can translate directly to the recruitment process.
+The lessons learned through these campaigns can translate directly to the social media recruiting process.
 The challenge is determining which social channels produce the most engagement and which tactics resonate best with relevant job seekers.

-Here are some ways to use social media to its fullest potential as you source candidates:
+Here are some ways to use social media recruiting to its fullest potential as you source candidates:

 Use live video to host Q&A sessions